probaxeoxebra/probaMinkoski/Explicacions/stRotation.md

 b = Ra

-Expressing the vectors as columns, this expression is as follows (when the center is at the origin):
+Expressing the vectors as columns, the calculations are as follows:

 * Euclidean Rotation: